raspberrypilearning/sound-machine/en/step_3.md

 --- task ---

-Import Speaker from the picozero library then set the pins:
+Import Speaker from the picozero library, then set the pins:

 [[[single-buzzer-pin]]]
 [[[multiple-buzzer-pins]]]